JanW95/JanW95/README.md

 - Interested in music, (software) engineering, politics, medicin and military stuff
 - Degree in computer science and business
 - Professional senior fullstack developer in medical technology focused in service and api development
-- Main languages: Java, C#, PHP, Javascript including major/populare frameworks and toolkits like Spring, ASP.Net and also Unity
+- Main languages: Java, C#, PHP, Javascript including expierence in major/popular frameworks and toolkits like Spring, React, ASP.Net and also Unity
 - Editors: Visual Studio, Eclipse, Unity
 - Expirenced with SPS industry controllers and Dicom Communications
 - Spoken languages: german, english